 Something that we love about being homeschoolers is being part of a community of people who are taking an alternative approach to education.
 Most of our friends are fellow home educators and there is a huge online community of people who support each other in countless ways.

-If you have a partner this is something that is good to continually evaluate with regards to how much time each of you are getting, which discussing your roles (see the first point in this post!)
+If you have a partner this is good to continually evaluate with regards to how much time each of you is getting, which discussing your roles (see the first point in this post!)

-I hope this post has been helpful in helping you consider home education for your family.
+I hope this post has helped you consider home education for your family.
 For more info on home education, check out my other Homeschooling Blog Posts.

 Thank you for reading- please do share this post if you found it helpful or interesting!